sskorol/aqa-playground/README.md

 #### Dev Mode

 First, ensure you've set everything up, created IDE run/debug configurations with env vars, and started DB containers.
-Note that as it's a multi-module project, you must select a valid `package.json` depending on the sub-module you want to deploy.
+Note that as it's a multi-module project, you must select a valid `package.json` depending on the submodule you want to deploy.
 Also, in case of multiple NodeJS versions, ensure you've selected 16.
 This project hasn't been tested in the other versions.

 To deploy the backend locally in the watch mode, use `start:dev` script.
 A similar script should be used on the frontend-side.